Walkthrough: Customizing Check-In Policies and Notes

 If you selected Testing Policy, the Testing Policy dialog box appears.
 Click Browse to specify a metadata file, select the test desired, and then click OK.

-If you selected Work Items, the policy is added to the list requiring that one or more work items be associated with every check-in.
+If you selected Work Items, the policy is added to the list that a work item must be associated with the check in.

 When you are satisfied with the settings for the check-in policies, click OK.
 The new check-in policy now displays with future check-ins.